• About

 This post may contain affiliate links wherein I earn a small commission if you purchase or subscribe to a product from one of my links (at no extra cost to you!).
 Read my full Privacy Policy here.

 Away from the hustle and bustle of city life, you’ll find the Suisun Valley wine region tucked away in the northeast corner of the San Francisco Bay Area.
-Set amongst farmlands and those infamous California rolling hills, the Suisun Valley wine region is a Bay Area hidden gem just waiting to be discovered!
+Set in the middle of farmlands and those infamous California rolling hills, the Suisun Valley wine region is a Bay Area hidden gem just waiting to be discovered!

 I used to drive through Fairfield and Suisun merely dismissing the area as a travel corridor to get from “here to there.”
 Not anymore.
 Suisun Valley has become a destination in its own right filled with great wine, plenty of good eats, and breweries!